ocean2706/businessCore/README.md

 3. [https://www.ietf.org/] via RFC [https://www.ietf.org/rfc.html] - to be used in another project -> openProtocols

 ## License
 The code here is free for use as is.
-No license required, but if you use ideeas or code here, Please contribute (with code ) for the good of comunity
+No license required, but if you use ideeas or code here please contribute (with code ) for the good of comunity.
+Also nobody can be blamed if you will use this code in any interests and with any effects.